N-B-Kelly/REcompile-checker/test_readme.txt

-    This will basically generate a set of regular expressions according to some rules, and then verify that your implementation of REcompile accepts them (it should) Then it will generate a set of "bad" regular expressions, according to the same rules, and then verify that your implementation if REcompile denies them (it also should)
+    This will basically generate a set of regular expressions according to some rules, and then verify that your implementation of REcompile accepts them (it should) Then it will generate a set of "bad" regular expressions, according to the same rules, and then verify that your implementation of REcompile denies them (it also should)

 how to use this script:
     Initial requirements: